What is the course about?

 What level is the course and do I need any particular skills?

 This class is open to those with some experience of writing fiction.
-You will need to be an ethusiastic reader and fluent in English.
+You will need to be fluent in English.

 How will I be taught, and will there be any work outside the class?

-You will be assigned several short stories to read every week, and a writing exercise.
+You will be assigned several short stories to read every week, and will be assigned a writing exercise.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.